What is Iyengar Yoga?

 Where can I park?

 Studio Parking Lot- In the parking lot located in front of the studio, there are a total of 6 rows.
 Please leave the first row, next to the leaning retaining wall, vacant until the studio owner arrives.
 If you see a green Subaru parked there, you can park your car behind it, but make sure to keep the space free until the owner arrives.
+No parking pass needed for this lot!

 What are the class and payment policies?